abhishekkumargithub/abhishekkumargithub/README.md

 - 📫 How to reach me
 Gmail: abhishek.kumar2021d@vitstudent.ac.in

 <h2 align="center">Hi 👋!
-My name is Abhishek and I'm a Problem Solver and MERN stack developer. 👀 I’m looking to collaborate on web developmnt projects.</h2>
+My name is Abhishek and I'm a Problem Solver and MERN stack developer. 👀 I’m looking to collaborate on web development projects.</h2>

 ###